KevinBian107/KevinBian107.github.io/README.md

 # Kaiwen (Kevin) Bian

 My name is Kaiwen (Kevin) Bian and I am a undergraduate student at UCSD double majoring in **Data Science** & **Cognitive Behavoral Neuroscience** and minoring in **Mathamatics**.
 I am passionate about finding bridges between Data Science and Neuroscience through forms of algorithm and machine learning to help both communities better understand the machines and ourselves.
-I am also trying to be a **master of puzzle solver** to use an algoritmic approach to solve np-hard problems in different domains.
+I am also trying to be a **master of puzzle solving** to use an algoritmic approach to solve np-hard problems in different domains.
 I am fluent in both Chinese and English, and open-minded for new ideas and learning opportunities.

 **Email**: [kaiwenbian107@gmail.com](kaiwenbian107@gmail.com) -- [kbian@ucsd.edu](kbian@ucsd.edu)